 ERASMUS+ is a EU educational and learning programme for mobility and cooperation between higher educational institutions throughout Europe with the goal to promote higher education.
 The programme satisfies the wish of students to visit abroad and study abroad, gives opportunities for academics to work abroad in another university, and it gives an opportunity for staff members to share their experience.
-In Latvian Christian Academy these opportunities are set by the new Bylaws for ERASMUS+ mobility, where the procedure of receiving grants is described.
+In European Christian Academy these opportunities are set by the new Bylaws for ERASMUS+ mobility, where the procedure of receiving grants is described.

 ERASMUS+ programme is carried out with the support from European Commission.

 ERASMUS+ mobility is regulated by the ERASMUS+ Student Charter.

 - Universities are given an opportunity to develop within the single European context,

 - Academics have an opportunity to enrich their knowledge and share their experience,

 Fundamental principles for ERASMUS+ students

 The ERASMUS+ Programme (European Region Action Scheme for the Mobility of University Students) is a European student exchange programme established in 1987.
 It forms a major part of the European Union’s Lifelong Learning Programme 2007-2013, and is the operational framework for the European Commission’s initiatives in higher education.
 Some 90% of European universities participate in the programme and several million students have participated since it was launched in 1987.
 Erasmus, together with several other independent programmes, was incorporated into the Socrates programme established by the European Commission in 1994.